spatel03/covid202/week-10.md

 ### Do this before the end of the week

 -   [Create a Twitter account to use for class.](https://twitter.com/i/flow/signup) You _can use an existing account if you want_ -- you won't have to post anything to Twitter unless you decide on doing a project that posts things to Twitter (e.g., creating a Twitter bot.)
-  - **Also apply for a "student develop" account at dev.twitter.com.** See _Video E: Access Data Using the Twitter API_ for details.
+  - **Also apply for a "student developer" account at dev.twitter.com.** See _Video E: Access Data Using the Twitter API_ for details.
+Here's a [short video and some material](week-10-twitter-application.md) you can use in you application.
 -   Complete the weekly self-assessment questions.
 -   Post your questions to the Slack Q&A channel.
 -   Prepare for next week.